jednano/bindr/CONTRIBUTING.md

 }
 ```

-Save the file and you should see that your tests still fail.
+Save the file and you should see that your tests passes, but your engine still
+doesn't render the HTML that you want.
 This is because...

 TODO: Add documentation here